KoushikNiyogi/Daily-objects-clone/README.md

 To get started with the project, you will need to clone the repository to your PC .

 # Tech Stack
-Frontend
+##Frontend
-HTML /n
+-HTML /n
-CSS
+-CSS
-JavaScript
+-JavaScript
-React
+-React
-React-Router-Dom
+-React-Router-Dom
-Redux
+-Redux
-React-Redux
+-React-Redux
-Chakra UI
+-Chakra UI
-Bootstrap
+-Bootstrap
-Styled Components
+-Styled Components

-# Backend
+## Backend
-Express
+-Express
-Mongodb
+-Mongodb
-Mongoose
+-Mongoose
-Cors
+-Cors
-Dotenv
+-Dotenv

 # Pages
 Home Page